KGSands/Sequential-Search-OpenMP/README.md

 Output:
 First 2 columns indicate the text file number and pattern file number.
 Final column indicates the following:

-Searching for any - Result -2 if pattern found, -1 if not found

-Searching for all - Index number if found, -1 if not found
+Searching for any: Result -2 if pattern found, -1 if not found Searching for all: Index number if found, -1 if not found